NVIDIA/ais-k8s/operator/README.md

 > **WARNING:** AIS K8S Operator (or, simply, AIS Operator) is currently undergoing active development - non-backward compatible changes are to be expected at any moment.

-### Walkthrough
+### Production Deployments
-If you'd like to get started quickly, you can find a [walkthrough here](../docs/walkthrough.md), taking you through a complete AIStore deployment using the operator.
+If you want to deploy an AIStore Cluster in production setting we recommend deploying AIStore using our [ansible playbooks](../playbooks).
+We have provided detailed, step-by-step instructions for deploying AIStore on Kubernetes (K8s) in this [guide](../docs/README.md).

 ## Deploying AIS Cluster
 ### Prerequisites